The Bonaly has had an makeover. Here's what's changed....Read More

-It’s becoming quite a challenge to find kids 26 inch wheel mountain bikes.
-There is a stage where junior riders, aged between about 10 to 15 years, are too big for a 24″ kids MTB but too small for an adult mountain bike.
-The lack of kids 26″ wheel mountain bikes has been compounded by the trend over recent years for fitting 650b or 27.5″ wheels to adult bikes, which are often too big for younger riders to handle.
+Last year it was quite a challenge to find a decent kids 26 inch wheel mountain bike in stock anywhere – such was demand from junior riders, aged between about 10 to 15 years, who are too big for a 24″ kids MTB but too small for an adult mountain bike.
+The lack of kids 26″ wheel mountain bikes had been compounded by the trend over recent years for fitting 650b or 27.5″ wheels to adult bikes, which are often too big for younger riders to handle.

-We have tried to select bikes from a range of prices including entry-level to serious competition to keep everyone happy.
+We have tried to select a 26″ wheel mountain bikes from a range of prices including entry-level to serious competition to keep everyone happy.
 If we’ve missed out your favourite, do let us know.

 SCOTT SCALE 26 2018 Hardtail (RRP £499)